Twin Cities program rises in the competitive, controversial world of prep school basketball

 "That's where the talent goes," Patterson said.
 "The level of play is much higher than high school."

 Anyone familiar with Minnesota basketball is familiar with the prep school path.
-Starting with Rashad Vaughn, a steady stream of locals left high schools looking to enrich their game and their future, among them Gary Trent Jr., Kendall Brown, Treyton Thompson, Both Gach, Joseph Ola-Ray and Camden Heide.
+Starting with Rashad Vaughn, a steady stream of locals left high schools looking to enrich their game and their future, among them Gary Trent Jr., Kendall Brown, Treyton Thompson, Both Gach, Josh Ola-Joseph and Camden Heide.

 Players at Minnesota Prep say the hoops-centric nature of prep schools makes it easier to focus on their goals.